chipsalliance/VeeRwolf/README.md

 ## Booting

-SweRVolf is set up by default to read its initial instructions from address 0x80000000 which point to the on-chip boot ROM.
+VeeRwolf is set up by default to read its initial instructions from address 0x80000000 which point to the on-chip boot ROM.
 A default bootloader is provided which has the capability to boot from SPI Flash, RAM or serial depending on the GPIO pins connected to bits 7:6 in register 0x80001013.
 The table below summarizes the boot modes

 | bit7 | bit6 | Boot mode         |
 | ---- | ---- | ----------------- |